|Best overall||Panasonic Home Chef 4-in-1 Microwave||SEE IT||

 Keep in mind the height of your dishes as well.
 This may sound silly, but you’ll thank us when you realize your new microwavable thermos doesn’t fit.
 You always want room to spare when it comes to microwaving.

-Best compact microwave for small spaces: Panasonic Microwave Oven
+Best compact: Panasonic Microwave Oven

 If you need something that will save you space, but you aren’t ready to relinquish cooking power, we suggest checking out this Panasonic microwave.
 With an impressive 950-watt output at only 0.8 cubic feet, this microwave is going to be able to stand up to larger models with ease.
 It is equipped with inverter technology for turbo defrosting, smart-cook settings to adjust power and cook time-based on the food, a child safety lock, and preset menu items.